 Non-sedating antihistamines are preferred to older antihistamines, which have anticholinergic effects and sedative actions .
-First line symptomatic treatment for chronic inducible urticaria include:
+First-line symptomatic treatment for chronic inducible urticaria includes:

 If standard doses are not effective, the doses of bilastine, loratadine, cetirizine, desloratadine, ebastine, fexofenadine, levocetirizine and rupatadine can be increased up to four-fold (note that some of these agents are not available and the higher doses are not licensed in New Zealand or Australia) .

-Most patients with chronic inducible urticaria who do not respond to standard doses of antihistamines will benefit from up-dosing, but they are not always effective .
+Most patients with chronic inducible urticaria who do not respond to standard doses of antihistamines will benefit from updosing, but antihistamines are not always effective .
 Localised heat urticaria, aquagenic urticaria, and vibratory urticaria rarely respond to antihistamines.

 Note: Omalizumab is not indicated for the treatment of patients with chronic inducible urticaria in New Zealand or Australia.